Merkel eyes third term in first German vote since euro crisis

 The wild card is the Alternative for Germany (AfD), a seven-month-old party that has seized on voter fears about the cost of euro zone bailouts, for which Germany, Europe’s largest economy, underwrites the biggest share.

-Led by a group of renegade academics, lawyers and journalists, the AfD wants an “orderly dismantling” of the euro and says Germans should consider returning to the Deutsche Mark.
+Led by a group of renegade academics, laywers and journalists, the AfD wants an “orderly dismantling” of the euro and says Germans should consider returning to the Deutsche Mark.

 “If the AfD enters parliament, it will change the euro debate in Germany,” a close aide to Merkel told Reuters.